MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/use-elastic-tables.md

 ## Specifying PartitionId

-As mentioned in [Partitioning and horizontal scaling](elastic-tables.md#partitioning-and-horizontal-scaling), each elastic table has a `PartitionId` column that you must use to uniquely identify a record that has been assigned to a partition.
+As mentioned in [Partitioning and horizontal scaling](elastic-tables.md#partitioning-and-horizontal-scaling), each elastic table has a `PartitionId` column that you must use to uniquely identify a record that has been assigned to a logical partition.

-If you have a partitioning strategy, you must consistently apply it by setting the value of `partitionid` column as appropriate when creating the row.
+Once you have specified a value to the `partitionid` column while creating a row, you must specify it when performing any other data operation on that row.

 If you don't set a `partitionid` for a record when it is created, the Guid value of the primary key is used a default value of `partitionid` column.
 In this case, you can simply identify records using the primary key as you normally do with standard tables.
-Having no partitioning strategy can be good for cases where read scenarios are limited to retrieve based on primary key.
-However, you won't get the optimum performance when running queries on your table.
-This is because in lack of a partitioning strategy each record belongs in its own logical partition and any query would need to scan all logical partitions to get result.
+Specifying `partitionid` is not required.

 > [!NOTE]
-> The examples in this article assume that you are applying a partitioning strategy.
+> The examples in this article assume that you are specifying a non-null value to the `partitionid` column.

 ### Using Alternate Key